wrshf7/HapSelect-Docs/docs/workflow/example_workflow.md

 ##### `h2_method`

-Controls scaling of marker variance to compute narrow-sense heritability.
+Controls scaling of marker variance to approximate narrow-sense heritability (for a true estimate, use GBLUP with some variation of REML to estimate).

 Options: